digital-land/digital-land/content/guidance/developer-contributions/create-your-csv-files.md

 {{% /col-guidance %}}

 {{% col-guidance name="developer-agreement-classification" %}}
-This is either ‘CIL’ (community investment levy), ‘S106’ (Section 106 planning obligations) or 'S278' (Section 278 agreements).
+This is either ‘CIL’ (community investment levy), ‘S106’ (section 106 planning obligations) or 'S278' (section 278 agreements).
 More developer agreement classifications will gradually be added to the developer-agreement-classification.csv file, which MHCLG will maintain for your reference.
 {{% /col-guidance %}}

 ***